-The DSM-5 Level 2-Substance Use-Child Age 11-17 is an adapted version of the NIDA-Modified ASSIST.
-The 15-item measure is used to assess the pure domain of alcohol, tobacco/nicotine, prescription medicine, and illicit substance use in children and adolescents.
-It is completed by the child prior to a visit with the clinician.
-Each item asks the child to rate the severity of his/her use of various substances during the past 2 weeks.
+The DSM-5-TR Level 2-Substance Use-Parent/guardian of Child Age 6-17 is an adapted version of the NIDA-Modified ASSIST.
+The 15-item measure is used to assess the pure domain of alcohol, tobacco/nicotine, prescription medicine, and illicit substance use.
+The measure is completed by the parent or guardian about the child prior to a visit with the clinician.
+Each item asks the parent or guardian to rate the severity of the child's use of various substances during the past 2 weeks.